Pointe-Claire

-Pointe-Claire (/fr/, /fr-CA/) is a Quebec local municipality within the Urban agglomeration of Montreal on the Island of Montreal in Canada.
+Pointe-Claire (/en/, /fr/) is a Quebec local municipality within the Urban agglomeration of Montreal on the Island of Montreal in Canada.
 It is entirely developed, and land use includes residential, light manufacturing, and retail.
 As of the 2021 census the population was 33,488.

 Toponymy

 The toponym refers to the peninsula, or point, where the windmill, convent, and the Saint-Joachim de Pointe-Claire Church are sited.
 The point extends into Lac Saint-Louis and has a clear view of its surroundings.

 History

 On a map of the Island of Montreal dated 1700, the words "Pointe Claire" are visible.

 Pointe-Claire was first described by Nicolas Perrot in his account of 1669, and the name Pointe-Claire appeared on a map as early as 1686.
 Although Samuel de Champlain canoed through the area in 1613, he reported no village or dwelling visible.

 The urbanization of the territory of Pointe-Claire began in the 1600s, when the Sulpicians were lords of the island of Montreal.
 Land on the island of Montreal was granted to the Sulpicians for development as early as 1663.
 They began to grant concessions along major waterways.